 48 I am the bread of life.
 49 Your ancestors ate the manna in the wilderness, yet they died.
 50 But here is the bread that comes down from heaven, which anyone may eat and not die.
 51 I am the living bread that came down from heaven.
 Whoever eats this bread will live forever.
 This bread is my flesh, which I will give for the life of the world.”
 52 Then the Jews began to argue sharply among themselves, “How can this man give us his flesh to eat?”
 53 Jesus said to them, “Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 54 Whoever eats my flesh and drinks my blood has eternal life, and I will raise them up at the last day.
 55 For my flesh is real food and my blood is real drink.
 56 Whoever eats my flesh and drinks my blood remains in me, and I in them.
 57 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 58 This is the bread that came down from heaven.
 Your ancestors ate manna and died, but whoever feeds on this bread will live forever.”
 (Jn 6:48–58)

-Nobody was allowed to eat or to drink the blood of animals (Deut 12:16; Deut 15:23), because in it there is the life and the soul (Gen 9:4).
+Nobody was allowed to eat or to drink the blood of animals (Deut 12:16; Deut 15:23) and even today it is still forbidden (Acts 15:28+29; Acts 21:25), because in the blood there is the life, that is the soul (Gen 9:4).
 But we drink Jesus’ blood and thereby receive his eternal life into us and he remains in us and we in him.

 At the Lord’s Supper we first eat the bread and then drink the wine.
 Jesus bore our sickness and then he became the curse of the law for us (Gal 3:13; see also Deut 21:23) and he died on the cross for our sins.